-Therefore, as a result of these elaborated naming conditions, many in the Southern Hemisphere rely on the European-inspired Full Moon Names.
+Therefore, as a result of these elaborated naming conditions, many in the Southern Hemisphere rely on European-inspired Full Moon Names.

 Just to let you know, one of my friends Retha Potgieter recently told me about the update on Full moon names in South Africa.
-Since September 2020, South Africa have their own unique full moon names.
+Since September 2020, South Africa has their own unique full moon names.